Bertolt Brecht: Bavaria (1898–1924)

 In 1922 while still living in Munich, Brecht came to the attention of an influential Berlin critic, Herbert Ihering: "At 24 the writer Bert Brecht has changed Germany's literary complexion overnight"—he enthused in his review of Brecht's first play to be produced, Drums in the Night—"[he] has given our time a new tone, a new melody, a new vision. [...]
 It is a language you can feel on your tongue, in your gums, your ear, your spinal column."
 In November it was announced that Brecht had been awarded the prestigious Kleist Prize (intended for unestablished writers and probably Germany's most significant literary award, until it was abolished in 1932) for his first three plays (Baal, Drums in the Night, and In the Jungle, although at that point only Drums had been produced).
 The citation for the award insisted that: "[Brecht's] language is vivid without being deliberately poetic, symbolical without being over literary.
 Brecht is a dramatist because his language is felt physically and in the round."
 That year he married the Viennese opera singer Marianne Zoff.
 Their daughter, Hanne Hiob, born in March 1923, was a successful German actress.

 In 1923, Brecht wrote a scenario for what was to become a short slapstick film, Mysteries of a Barbershop, directed by Erich Engel and starring Karl Valentin.
 Despite a lack of success at the time, its experimental inventiveness and the subsequent success of many of its contributors have meant that it is now considered one of the most important films in German film history.
 In May of that year, Brecht's In the Jungle premiered in Munich, also directed by Engel.
 Opening night proved to be a "scandal"—a phenomenon that would characterize many of his later productions during the Weimar Republic—in which Nazis blew whistles and threw stink bombs at the actors on the stage.

 In 1924 Brecht worked with the novelist and playwright Lion Feuchtwanger (whom he had met in 1919) on an adaptation of Christopher Marlowe's Edward II that proved to be a milestone in Brecht's early theatrical and dramaturgical development.
 Brecht's Edward II constituted his first attempt at collaborative writing and was the first of many classic texts he was to adapt.
 As his first solo directorial début, he later credited it as the germ of his conception of "epic theatre".
 That September, a job as assistant dramaturg at Max Reinhardt's Deutsches Theater—at the time one of the leading three or four theatres in the world—brought him to Berlin.

 Weimar Republic Berlin (1925–1933)

 In 1923 Brecht's marriage to Zoff began to break down (though they did not divorce until 1927).
-Brecht had become involved with both Elisabeth Hauptmann and Helene Weigel.
+Brecht had become involved both with Elisabeth Hauptmann and with Helene Weigel.
 Brecht and Weigel's son, Stefan, was born in October 1924.